marwan5050/Quizz-App/README.md

 in htmlTest.js--->

-1-creat 3 buttons inside index page and each one directe to difreent page just lije html test or css test or javascript test
+1. creat 3 buttons inside index page and ealch one directe to difreent page just lije html test or css test or javascript test

-2-create 3 difrrent json file and each file contain the questions the first --> html questions the second --> css questions the third --> js questions
+2. create 3 difrrent json file and each file contain the questions the first --> html questions the second --> css questions the third --> js questions